What we build

 Routes demand into merchant-native checkout

-Keeps order state, payment state, and post-purchase continuity connected to merchant systems.
+Keeps order state, payment state, and post-purchase continuity connected back to merchant systems.
+What converted, where it broke, what to fix.

 Comparison